2010 Great West Conference men's basketball tournament

 The 2010 Great West Conference men's basketball tournament took place March 10–13, 2010, in Orem, Utah.
 This was the inaugural tournament for the league.
 Per NCAA regulations as a new Division I conference, the Great West champion did not receive an automatic bid into the NCAA tournament.
 However, the champion received an automatic bid to the 2010 CollegeInsider.com Tournament.

 Format

-All seven conference members qualified for the tournament with seeding based on standings from the regular season.
+All seven conference members participated in the tournament with seeding based on results from the regular season; the number one seed received a bye to the semifinal round.